mkhairulhan/nerdyraiju/content/posts/10-gradient-generator-website-for-your-next-design-project.md

   next design project?
 Or maybe for that cool illustrations that you're working on but the colours aren't quite right?
 Well, let's try some colour gradients.
 ---
 I get it.
 Sometimes, it's really hard to create a gradient that fits well with what you envisioned for your design.
 It can take hours just to get that right colour combination for a gradient.
-But rest assure, in this article, I've compiled a list of websites where you can look into for some cool colour gradients that you can use.
+But rest assure, in today's post, I've compiled a list of websites where you can look into for some cool colour gradients that you can use.
 These websites are my go-to whenever I want to use some quick gradient for my design.
 So, let's get into it.
 &nbsp;

 **\#1 | GRABIENT**